Susan Hill: Style and adaptations

 Hill's novels are written in a descriptive gothic style, especially her ghost story The Woman in Black, published in 1983.
 She has expressed an interest in the traditional English ghost story, which relies on suspense and atmosphere to create its impact, similar to the classic ghost stories by M. R. James and Daphne du Maurier.
 The novel was turned into a play in 1987 which ran until 2022 in the West End of London.
 It was also made into a television film in 1989, and a film by Hammer Film Productions in 2012; the latter, starring Daniel Radcliffe, was the most successful British horror film in 32 years as of 2013.
 Hill wrote another ghost story with similar ingredients, The Mist in the Mirror in 1992, and wrote the screenplay for a sequel to The Woman in Black film in 2012, that film being released in 2014.

 She wrote a sequel to Daphne du Maurier's Rebecca entitled Mrs de Winter in 1993.

 Personal life

 Hill was engaged to David Lepine, organist at Coventry Cathedral, but he died of a heart attack in 1972.
 In 1975, she married Shakespeare scholar and professor Stanley Wells, and they moved to Stratford-upon-Avon.
 Their first daughter, author Jessica Ruston, was born in 1977, and their third daughter, Clemency, was born in 1985.
 A middle daughter, Imogen, was born prematurely, and died at the age of five weeks.
 Wells was chairperson of the Shakespeare's Birthplace Trust for 20 years.
 The couple later lived in Chipping Campden.

 In 2013, it was reported that Hill had left her husband and moved in with Barbara Machin, creator of Waking the Dead, who adapted Hill's crime fiction novels featuring detective Simon Serrailler and Hill's The Small Hand.
-However, she said that she was "still married" to Wells in 2015.
-In 2016, Machin left Hill for comedian Rhona Cameron.
+However, in 2015 she stated she was "still married" to Wells.